-Illustration No. 17 shows the flywheel removed and the flywheel boss and bearing sleeve removed from the crankshaft.
+Illustration No. 29 shows the flywheel removed and the flywheel boss and bearing sleeve removed from the crankshaft.
 The flywheel boss is held on the crankshaft by means of a castellated nut, and a special shaped cotter, which latter is held in position by a collar and spring steel clip which registers into a groove inside the boss.

-Figure 18.-In order to remove the crankshaft flange it is necessary to employ a tool similar to that shown in illustration.
+In order to remove the crankshaft flange, it is necessary to employ a tool similar to that shown in Illustration No. 30.